nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 ### 3.2 Workflow for a New X-Road Instance Setup

 1. Install HA support according to steps listed in section [4](#4-general-installation-of-ha-support).
-2. Install the X-Road central server software according to the X-Road Central Server Installation Guide \[[IG-CS](#Ref_IG-CS)\] on each node.
+2. Install the X-Road Central Server software according to the X-Road Central Server Installation Guide \[[IG-CS](#Ref_IG-CS)\] on each node.

 ### 3.3 Workflow for Upgrading an Existing X-Road Central Server to an HA Configuration

-1. Upgrade the existing X-Road central server software to the latest release available, verify system health.
+1. Upgrade the existing X-Road Central Server software to the latest release available, verify system health.
 2. Create a backup of the system configuration and store it in a safe place.
 3. Continue with HA support installation steps as described in section [4](#4-general-installation-of-ha-support).
-4. Install the X-Road central server software as described in the X-Road Central Server Installation Guide \[[IG-CS](#Ref_IG-CS)\] to each of the new nodes.
+4. Install the X-Road Central Server software as described in the X-Road Central Server Installation Guide \[[IG-CS](#Ref_IG-CS)\] to each of the new nodes.
-5. After installing and configuring all the X-Road central server nodes, retrieve new internal and external configuration anchor files from one of the nodes and distribute the files to all security servers and configuration proxies.
+5. After installing and configuring all the X-Road Central Server nodes, retrieve new internal and external configuration anchor files from one of the nodes and distribute the files to all Security Servers and configuration proxies.

 ### 3.4 Workflow for Adding New Nodes to an Existing HA Configuration